-Jatropha (Jatropha curcas L.), commonly known as "purging nut" or "physic nut", is a tropical, perennial deciduous, C3 plant belonging to the family Euphorbiaceae^{14,70}.
-It adapted to perform best under conditions of warm temperatures and, as with many members of the family Euphorbiaceae, contains compounds that are highly toxic.
-Jatropha has its native distributional range in Mexico, C. America and part of S. America, but has today a pan tropical distribution72.
-Productivity of Jatropha depends on precipitation rates, soil moisture availability, soil characteristics including fertility^{12,20,35,40}, genetics^{14,37,68}, plant age11 and various management factors like pruning, fertilization, and disease control^{3,8,23,35,37}.
-Annual yield levels at 2-3 tons dry seeds has been proposed as achievable in semi-arid areas and on wastelands, while 5 tons ha-1 can be obtained with good management on good soils receiving 900-1200 mm average annual rainfall ^{11,19,20}.
-Jongschaap et al., 36 reported potential Jatropha yields as high as 7.8 tons dry seed ha-1 yr-1.
-The decorticated seeds yield about 28-40% oil14, which can be transesterified and used for producing biodiesel^{34,39}.
-Jatropha has not yet undergone breeding programs with selection and improvement.
-The productivity varies greatly from plant to plant and environmental factors are reported to have a dominating role over genetics in determining seed size, weight and oil content37.
+Jatropha (Jatropha curcas L.), commonly known as 'purging nut' or 'physic nut', is a tropical, perennial deciduous, C3 plant belonging to the family Euphorbiaceae. ^{16,17} It is adapted to perform best under conditions of warm temperatures and, as with many members of the family Euphorbiaceae, contains compounds that are highly toxic.
+Jatropha has its native distributional range in Mexico, Central America and part of South America, but has today a pan-tropical distribution.
+18 Productivity of Jatropha depends on rainfall, soil moisture availability, soil characteristics including fertility, ^{19-22} genetics, ^{17,23-24} plant age, 25 and various management factors like pruning, fertilization, and disease control. ^{22,23,26-28} Annual yield levels at 2-3 ton dry seeds has been proposed as achievable in semi-arid areas and on wastelands, while 5 tons ha-1can be obtained with good management on good soils receiving 900-1200 mm average annual rainfall. ^{19,25,29} Jongschaap et al., 30 reported potential Jatropha yields as high as 7.8 tons dry seed ha-1 yr-1.
+The decorticated seeds yield about 28-40% oil, ^{13,17} which can be transesterified and used for producing biodiesel. ^{31,32} Jatropha has not yet undergone breeding programs with selection and improvement.
+The productivity varies greatly from plant to plant and environmental factors are reported to have a dominating role over genetics in determining seed size, weight, and oil content.
+23

-A global assessment of the ecological suitability for Jatropha cultivation under present and future climatic conditions indicates that high yields should be attainable in both tropical and hot temperate areas72.
-Climate change is estimated to reduce average global yield levels by about 10%, with higher variation at local scale^{18,30,50}.
-Areas in Southern Africa (e.g. Zambia), South America (e.g. Argentina, Paraguay), and the northern part of South and East Asia (e.g., Northern India, Nepal and China) are expected to become more suitable for Jatropha cultivation in the future72 due to expected reduced frequency of frost events and cold days and nights33.
+A global assessment of the ecological suitability for Jatropha cultivation under present and future climatic conditions indicates that high yields should be attainable in both tropical and hot temperate areas.
+18 Climate change is estimated to reduce average global yield levels by about 10%, with higher variation at local scale. ^{33-35} Areas in Southern Africa (e.g. Zambia), South America (e.g. Argentina, Paraguay), and the northern part of South and East Asia (e.g. Northern India, Nepal and China) are expected to become more suitable for Jatropha cultivation in the future 18 due to expected reduced frequency of frost events and cold days and nights.
+36

-Jatropha is considered to be drought tolerant and possible to cultivate on degraded, sandy and saline soils with low nutrient content60.
-Nitrogen and phosphorous inputs may be required for high yields^{13,31,36} but nutrient recirculates through the leaf fall reduces the need for fertilizer input78.
-It is estimated that three-year old Jatropha plants return about 21 kg N ha-1 back to the soil, although the quantity and nutrient content of the fallen leaves from the Jatropha plant vary with plant age and fertilizer application78.
-Jatropha can be grown in broad spectrum of rainfall regimes, from 300 to 3000 mm, either in the fields as a commercial crop or as hedges along the field boundaries to protect other plants from grazing animals and to prevent erosion^{3,40}.
-There is limited knowledge about the actual water requirement of Jatropha in different agro-ecological regions.
-However minimum and optimum rainfall to produce harvestable Jatropha fruits is assessed as 500-600 and 1000-1500 mm yr-1 in arid and semi-arid tropics, respectively^{3,12,72}.
-Furthermore, assessments of how downstream hydrological processes and sediment transport are affected by large-scale implementation at the meso-scale (10-10 000 km2) are so far lacking.
+Jatropha is considered to be drought tolerant and possible to cultivate on degraded, sandy, and saline soils with low nutrient content.37 Nitrogen and phosphorous inputs may be required for high yields 30,38,39 but nutrient recycling through leaf fall reduces the need for fertilizer input.
+11 It is estimated that three-year-old Jatropha plants return about 21 kg N ha^{-1} back to the soil, although the quantity and nutrient content of the fallen leaves from the Jatropha plant vary with plant age and fertilizer application.
+11 There is still limited knowledge about the actual water requirement of Jatropha in different agro-ecological regions.
+But studies indicate that Jatropha can be grown in a broad spectrum of rainfall regimes, from 300 to 3000 mm, either in the fields as a commercial crop or as hedges along the field boundaries to protect other plants from grazing animals and to prevent erosion.
+20,26 Minimum and optimum rainfall to produce harvestable Jatropha fruit is assessed as 500-600 and 1000-1500 mm yr-1 in arid and semi-arid tropics, respectively.
+More information is needed concerning how downstream hydrological processes and sediment transport are affected by large-scale implementation at the meso-scale $(10-10\ 000\ km^2)$.